mahadevathani0017/Food_Order_App/README.md

 1.Client side routing
   - upadate the URL without request to server
+  - depend on the client
 2.Server Side routing
   - Update the URL with request to server
+  - not depend on the client